2011 44¢ Edward Hopper

 Hopper then returned to America and rented a studio in New York City.
 He worked as a freelance illustrator while trying to find painting inspiration.
-In 1912 he went to Gloucester, Massachusetts and began painting outdoor scenes.
+In 1912, he went to Gloucester, Massachusetts and began painting outdoor scenes.
 The following year, he sold his first painting at the famed Armory Show.
-Around this time Hopper also began illustrating movie posters, started etching, and later produced posters for the war effort.
-When he found time, he produced outdoor watercolors of New England.
+Around this time, Hopper also began illustrating movie posters, started etching, and later produced posters for the war effort.
+When he found the time, he produced outdoor watercolors of New England.

 Hopper also did better during the Depression than most other artists.
 Several museums paid thousands of dollars for his works – he sold 30 paintings and 13 watercolors in one year alone.
 He enjoyed several decades of success, enabling him to have a home in New York City and a summer cottage in Cape Cod.
 He also purchased his first car so he could explore and find new painting inspiration.